Retreats

 In this retreat, you will learn about two time-honored practices known for their ability to bring us closer to God.
 You will discover how to fold these meditative practices into your lives, gently and easily.
 You will enjoy time spent walking the Monastery’s labyrinth (accessible alternatives available), making your own mandalas (all materials supplied) and sharing new experiences with others also seeking to find the treasure that is God.

 Held on June 24, 2023: “The Virtue of Holy Surprise — What It Means for Your Practice of Joy”.
-Here is a summary description.
+Here is the description.
 Please contact me if you’d like to receive a copy of the script I presented that day.

 Whether or not you “like” surprises, have you ever stopped to consider their place in your spiritual life?
 Since all things come from God, surprises are potential sources of holiness.
 Surprises can lead to a keener awareness of God’s presence, deeper self-knowledge and a greater appreciation for the world.
 And if you are committed to living joyfully, cultivating “holy surprise” as a virtue can be a source of invaluable support for your practice.